 Ultimately, this process would lead to long and costly legal battles, uncertainty about how our democracy functions, and likely economic instability.

-Together, we can stop the wealthy special interest groups like the Koch Brothers’ American Legislative Exchange Council (ALEC) who are spending big money to lobby state lawmakers and demanding an Article V convention to radically reshape our U.S. Constitution.
+Together, we can stop the wealthy special interest groups, including the Koch Brothers and the American Legislative Exchange Council (ALEC), who are spending big money to lobby state lawmakers and demanding an Article V convention to radically reshape our U.S. Constitution.

 We have the expertise, the nonpartisan reputation, and the grassroots power to fight back.
 We’re building coalitions with Democratic and Republican lawmakers to defend our Constitution from the far-right’s Article V power grab.